-Within Media Studies, students will learn how to analyse a variety of Media platforms that aid their analysis of the world.
-Key aspects include recall, selection and communication of knowledge and understanding of media products; the contexts in which The Media is produced and consumed; the demonstration of research, planning and presentational skills, and the construction and evaluation of issues and debates within society.
+Within Media Studies, students will learn how to analyse a variety of media platforms and texts in terms of their historical, social and industrial contexts.
+Key aspects include recall, selection and communication of knowledge and understanding of the visual, written and technical codes used to construct media products; the contexts in which the media is produced and consumed; the demonstration of research, planning and presentational skills.